codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the best thing about elevator jokes?
-They work on so many levels.
+Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. Pixar Teapot
+ 1. HD Graphics 700
- 2. 3D Teapot
+ 2. HD Graphics 500
- 3. Tennessee Teapot
+ 3. HD Graphics 7000
- 4. Utah Teapot
+ 4. HD Graphics 600

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  HD Graphics 500
 </details>

 ## Home Server Up-Time

-Its been **4 days** since this server shutdown
+Its been **5 days** since this server shutdown